Box plot: Example without outliers

 A series of hourly temperatures were measured throughout the day in degrees Fahrenheit.
 The recorded values are listed in order as follows (°F): 57, 57, 57, 58, 63, 66, 66, 67, 67, 68, 69, 70, 70, 70, 70, 72, 73, 75, 75, 76, 76, 78, 79, 81.

 A box plot of the data set can be generated by first calculating five relevant values of this data set: minimum, maximum, median (Q2), first quartile (Q1), and third quartile (Q3).

 The minimum is the smallest number of the data set.
-In this case, the minimum recorded day temperature is 57 °F.
+In this case, the minimum recorded day temperature is 57°F.

 The maximum is the largest number of the data set.
-In this case, the maximum recorded day temperature is 81 °F.
+In this case, the maximum recorded day temperature is 81°F.

 The median is the "middle" number of the ordered data set.
-This means that there are exactly 50% of the elements is less than the median and 50% of the elements is greater than the median.
-The median of this ordered data set is 70 °F.
+This means that exactly 50% of the elements are below the median and 50% of the elements are greater than the median.
+The median of this ordered data set is 70°F.

 The first quartile value (Q1 or 25th percentile) is the number that marks one quarter of the ordered data set.
 In other words, there are exactly 25% of the elements that are less than the first quartile and exactly 75% of the elements that are greater than it.
 The first quartile value can be easily determined by finding the "middle" number between the minimum and the median.
-For the hourly temperatures, the "middle" number found between 57 °F and 70 °F is 66 °F.
+For the hourly temperatures, the "middle" number found between 57°F and 70°F is 66°F.

 The third quartile value (Q3 or 75th percentile) is the number that marks three quarters of the ordered data set.
 In other words, there are exactly 75% of the elements that are less than the third quartile and 25% of the elements that are greater than it.
 The third quartile value can be easily obtained by finding the "middle" number between the median and the maximum.
-For the hourly temperatures, the "middle" number between 70 °F and 81 °F is 75 °F.
+For the hourly temperatures, the "middle" number between 70°F and 81°F is 75°F.

 The interquartile range, or IQR, can be calculated by subtracting the first quartile value (Q1) from the third quartile value (Q3):